lexxnsk/rsschool-devops-course-task6/README.md

 ```

-## Grafana default user and password.
+## Grafana default user and password
 In order to get the admin credentials, you just need to do this:
 ```
 2. Get the admin credentials: